skip to Main Content

 Sarkari Naukri (Government Job)

 I started my career in the private sector.
-Even though my boss was nice and relaxed about hitting the target, yet there was an unspoken competition between my colleagues.
-If I don’t perform better, I will be left out.
-I worked hard sincerely to perform better, and when I got appreciation and acknowledgment from my seniors, I felt on top of the world.
+Even though my boss was nice and relaxed about hitting the targets there was an unspoken competition among my colleagues.
+If I didn’t perform well, I would be left out.
+I worked hard sincerely to excel, and when I received appreciation and acknowledgment from my seniors, I felt on top of the world.
 The healthy competition among colleagues made me feel alive.
-Stress was always there at the back of my mind to be better than others, but I was kind of enjoying it too.
+Although stress was always there but I kind of enjoyed it.
 It made my life happening.

-A few years later, causally, I took some government jobs exams.
+A few years later, I causally took some government job exams.
 Surprisingly, I cleared it.
-My parents and friends were happy for me and told me not to lose this golden opportunity – an excellent salary with lots of benefits, security for life, an apartment, after retirement benefits, etc.
+My parents and friends were thrilled and told me not to lose this golden opportunity – an excellent salary with lots of benefits, job security, an apartment, and after-retirement benefits.

-I was working hard, as usual, and the boss highly praised me.
-Suddenly, my colleagues’ behavior changed towards me.
-Appreciation was a far-away thing.
-What I got was criticism and discouragement from my colleagues.
+I continued working hard, as usual, and the boss highly praised me.
+Suddenly, my colleagues’ behavior changed.
+Instead of appreciation, I faced criticism and discouragement from my colleagues.
 I think they were just jealous.
-Delaying the work, and impolite to the general public and they wanted me to be part of them.
+Their working style involved delaying tasks and being impolite to the general public and they wanted me to be part of them.

-They started avoiding me, not involving me in any group discussion and get-together.
+They started avoiding me, not involving me in group discussions and get-togethers.
 It became difficult to work in the office.
-I started having my tiffin by myself.
+I started having my lunch alone.
 The working environment was too cold for me.
 I wanted to leave the job, but what should I tell my family and friends?
 They would call me a fool and no one would understand my situation.

 This Post Has 6 Comments